mirayaabrodi/1.sign-up/README.md

 # Sign Up :memo:

-A website where you can creat an account, :tada:
+A website where you can creat an account. :tada:

 &nbsp;